SamHartburn/RulerCompassAnimations/README.md

 * numpy
 * matplotlib

+Main.py shows how to use the SquarePolygons library.
+Run this file as-is to see an animation of construction of a square with the same area as a given rectangle, or change the code as indicated in the comments to see construction of a square with the same area as a given polygon.
+It probably only works for convex polygons.

+SquarePolygons.py is a library to use RulerCompassAnimations to construct a square with the same area as a given polygon.

 RulerCompassAnimations.py is a library to use Matplotlib to create ruler-and-compass constructions.
 It includes basic constructions such as perpendicular bisector, and helper functions such as calculating distances between points.

-SquarePolygons.py is a library to use RulerCompassAnimations to construct a square with the same area as a given polygon.

-Main.py shows how to use the SquarePolygons library.

 RulerCompassAnimations.mplstyle defines Matplotlib styles to use.